 However, there is one situation where you may need to peel zucchini!
 If the skin of the zucchini has been waxed to extend its shelf-life at the grocery store, peel and discard the skin!

-How to make zucchini noodles?
+How to make zucchini noodles for salad?

 Spiralized zucchini noodles are so popular these days you can easily find them in the produce aisle of most major grocery stores.
 But, they taste so much better when freshly cut, plus they are cheaper to prepare than purchase at the store!